dotnet-ad/Mwm/README.md

 #### Components & XAML Generation

+A custom simplified XAML layer have been built from ground up for control.
 The components and the generation are very basic at the moment.
+All XAML will generate C# file at build time.
 Theorically, the same concept should be applyable to *Xamarin.Forms* but with a lot more work. :)

 **Details** : [Mwm.UI](Mwm.UI), [Mwm.UI.Xaml.Build](Mwm.UI.Xaml.Build)